Image of a man pumping gas for his car for a blog post discussing mystery shopping mileage.

 Combining Break-Even with Hourly Rate

-Before you accept any shop, do the quick math on mystery shopping mileage.
-Is the round trip under your break-even point?
+Before you accept any shop, do the quick math.
+Is the round trip under your break even mileage mystery shopping threshold?
 If not, move on.
 There will always be more shops closer to home or with better fees.
+Use the calculator above to check any job in seconds — bookmark this page and come back whenever a distant shop tempts you.

 Want the complete picture on earnings?